Home / Blogs / Page 3

 Get started on your custom gasket and request a quote today.

 One of the most important aspects of an electrical enclosure gasket is ensuring the gasket passes specific application requirements.
-Most electrical enclosure applications need to comply with certain types and ratings such as NEMA, UL and IP (Ingress Protection).
+Most electrical enclosures must meet environmental protection standards such as UL 50/50E, NEMA type ratings or IEC IP (Ingress Protection) codes.
+The gasket material is critical to achieving compliance.

-To pass such inspections, you need to consider the following variables:
+To pass these inspections, consider the following variables:

-• Location: Going hand in hand with temperature, consider if the application will be in an indoor or outdoor environment.
+Location: Will the application be in an indoor or outdoor environment?
 Of course, an outdoor electrical box gasket will experience more demanding conditions than an indoor electrical box.

-• Gasket Function: Most importantly, think about the main requirements of the gasket itself.
-What protection will the gasket need to provide?
-Protections from air, liquid and vibration are all common, and determining the most important variable is a crucial step when deciding on a gasket and an electrical enclosure.
+Gasket Function: Consider the main requirements of the gasket itself.
+What is it protecting against?
+Air, liquid and vibration are all common, and determining the most important variable is a crucial step when deciding on a gasket and an electrical enclosure.

 Material Selection for Custom Electrical Enclosure Gaskets

-Common materials used for custom electrical enclosure gaskets include the following:
+Common materials used for custom electrical enclosure gaskets include:

-All materials can be supplied adhesive backed with a pressure sensitive adhesive if required.
-SRP is a 3M Preferred Converter.
-When you’re looking for the best peel-and-stick backing for your custom die-cut electrical enclosure gasket, our unmatched technical expertise will guide you to the best choice.
+All materials can be supplied backed with a pressure sensitive adhesive to create adhesive backed gaskets.
+SRP is a 3M™ Preferred Converter.
+When you’re looking for the best peel-and-stick backing for your custom die-cut electrical enclosure gasket, our technical expertise will guide you to the best choice.

 SRP Can Help With Your Next Project